Is Oracle Pruning the True Oracle?: Abstract

 \section{Abstract}

-\textit{Oracle pruning}, which selects unimportant weights by minimizing the pruned train loss, has been taken as the foundation for most neural network pruning methods for over 35 years, while few (if not none) have thought about how much the foundation really holds.
-This paper, for the first time, attempts to examine its validity on modern deep models through empirical correlation analyses and provide reflections on the field of neural network pruning.
-Specifically, for a typical pruning algorithm with three stages (pertaining, pruning, and retraining), we analyze the model performance correlation before and after retraining.
-Extensive experiments (\textbf{37K} models are trained) across a wide spectrum of models (LeNet5, VGG, ResNets, ViT, MLLM) and datasets (MNIST and its variants, CIFAR10/CIFAR100, ImageNet-1K, MLLM data) are conducted.
-The results lead to a surprising conclusion: on modern deep learning models, the performance before retraining is barely correlated with the performance after retraining.
-Namely, the weights selected by oracle pruning can hardly guarantee a good performance after retraining.
-This further implies that existing works using oracle pruning to derive pruning criteria may be groundless from the beginning.
-Further studies suggest the rising task complexity is one factor that makes oracle pruning invalid nowadays.
-Finally, given the evidence, we argue that the retraining stage in a pruning algorithm should be accounted for when developing any pruning criterion.
+\textit{Oracle pruning}, which selects unimportant weights by minimizing the pruned train loss, has served as the foundation for most neural network pruning methods for over thirty-five years, while few (if any) have thought about how much the foundation really holds.
+This paper, for the first time, attempts to systematically examine its validity on deep neural networks through empirical correlation analyses and provides meta-framework reflections on the field of neural network pruning.
+Specifically, this paper focuses on the pruning algorithms with three stages: training, pruning, and retraining.
+We analyze the correlation in model performance before and after the retraining stage.
+Extensive experiments (\textbf{37K} models are trained) across a wide spectrum of models (LeNet5, VGG, ResNets, ViT, MLLM) and datasets (MNIST, CIFAR10/CIFAR100, ImageNet-1K, MLLM data) are conducted.
+For large-scale experiments, we adopt approximate oracle pruning due to the prohibitive cost of exact oracle pruning.
+The results point to a counterintuitive conclusion: for deep learning models of nontrivial size (already at the scale of ResNet56 on CIFAR-10), pre-retraining performance is \textit{negligibly correlated} with post-retraining performance.
+In other words, the weights identified by oracle pruning can \textit{scarcely} guarantee strong performance following retraining.
+This further suggests that existing works that derive pruning criteria from oracle pruning may rest on a questionable foundational premise.
+Further studies suggest that rising task complexity is a primary factor behind the invalidity of oracle pruning nowadays.
+Finally, given the evidence, we argue that the retraining stage in a pruning algorithm should be accounted for when developing pruning criteria.